John-Winsor/remember-pat/README.md

 # remember-pat

 I am greatly honored to have been awarded a star for this memorial website.
-Even more so in view of my age which is 86.
+Even more so in view of my age which is 86 (in 2023).
 I am a  retired electronics design engineer.
 Mostly I designed electronics hardware, although in my sixties I learned to program in 'C' and in National Instruments "C for Virtual Interface".

 I created this website in loving memory of my partner Pat.
 She was born in Jamaica in 1935 and died in Bromley (suburb of London) in February 2021 aged 86 years.
 I miss her so much.
 Although we were not married we shared our lives for 40 years.